whitphx/whitphx.info/content/blog/20240227-streamlit-single-concurrency-control/index.md

 st.write("Task completed")
 ```

+Note that, with this lock-based approach, the concurrency of the locked task is limited to 1 per lock, while the queue and worker pattern can be used to control the concurrency to any number.

 Practically, it would be a good idea to add a button to manually trigger the compute-intensive task in such cases.
 Without it, the task would be executed every time a new user accesses the app or the app is reloaded, which is not efficient.

 ```python